 However, if you are banging knees all the time and want to prevent knee contusions, go for knee pads.

 If you are looking for knee pads (or sleeves/braces), it is important to get the right size.
 If they don’t fit, then they don’t offer the protection you want!

-Fortunately, most manufacturers offer charts showing you how to choose the right size respective to the circumference of your knee.
-ShockDoctor even has a tutorial video its their Youtube account:
+Fortunately, most manufacturers offer charts showing you how to choose the right size depending on the circumference of your knee.
+ShockDoctor even has a tutorial video on their Youtube account: